France-ioi/taskgrader/README.md

     ./taskgrader.py < examples/testinput.json
     ./taskgrader.py < examples/testinput.json | tools/stdGrade/summarizeResults.py

+First command will execute the taskgrader on an example evaluation described by `examples/testinput.json`; it will output the result JSON, which isn't very human-readable.
+The second command will pass that output JSON to `summarizeResults.py`, a simple tool to show the results in a more human-readable way.

     tools/taskstarter/taskstarter.py init mynewtask

+This command will start a new task in the folder `mynewtask`; use it if you want to write a task.
+In this new task folder, you'll find a few files to guide you on the usual components of a task.
+The next section describes that in more detail.

     cd examples/task3 ; ../../tools/taskstarter/taskstarter.py test

-First command will execute the taskgrader on an example evaluation described by `examples/testinput.json`; it will output the result JSON, which isn't very human-readable.
-The second command will pass that output JSON to `summarizeResults.py`, a simple tool to show the results in a more human-readable way.

-The third command starts a new task in the folder `mynewtask`; use it if you want to write a task.
-Once written, a task may be tested as shown with the fourth command, which will test one of the example tasks.
+A task may be tested as shown with this command.
+Here it will test the example `task3`.

 More details on usage can be found through this documentation.